You want your kinematic character to interact with rigid bodies.

 velocity = move_and_slide(velocity, Vector2.UP, false, 4, PI/4, false)

 Now if you try to move, you’ll see that the kinematic body just stops on collision.
-Now it can’t push the rigid body at all.
+It can’t push the rigid body at all.

 # This represents the player's inertia. export (int, 0, 200) var push = 100 func _physics_process(delta): # after calling move_and_slide() for index in get_slide_count(): var collision = get_slide_collision(index) if collision.collider.is_in_group("bodies"): collision.collider.apply_central_impulse(-collision.normal * push)